Giuseppe Lechi: Trial

+Neapolitan War

-On 31 January 1814, Giuseppe was governor of Tuscany handing over Livorno to the English Fleet in an attempt made by Murat to bargain a separate peace with Austria.
-In 1815 "Joseph" Lechi was as always at Murat's side in his last and hopeless stand against the Austrians at the Battle of Tolentino (2–3 May 1815).
-As a prisoner of war, Lechi refused to swear any fidelity to the new Habsburgic regime and remained jailed in Lubiana till 1818.
+On 31 January 1814, Giuseppe was governor of Tuscany, handing over Livorno to the English Fleet in an attempt made by Murat to bargain a separate peace with Austria.
+In 1815, "Joseph" Lechi was, as always, at Murat's side in his last and hopeless stand against the Austrians at the Battle of Tolentino (2–3 May 1815).
+As a prisoner of war, Lechi refused to swear any fidelity to the new Habsburgic regime and remained imprisoned in Ljubljana until 1818.

+Personal life and death

 Freed, Lechi settled down in his family's Villa of Montirone near Brescia and married Eleonora, daughter of Joseph Jérôme, Comte Siméon.
 He then died of cholera in 1836 in Montirone.